isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ```

 but it is not a left identity.
 As it happens, the monus operation does not have
-a left identity---a fact we will prove in @sec:monus-no-left-id.
+a left identity---a fact we will prove in @sec:sigma.

 Exercise